luord/luord.github.io/content/pages/resume.md

 # Profile
 Systems Engineer with strong skills in development, operations and lifecycle management.

-Over five years of experience as a polyglot full-stack developer, follower of good principles like SOLID, DRY and TDD in my code and who has introduced DevOps techniques such as continuous integration in different projects.
+Working since 2013 as a polyglot full-stack developer, follower of good principles like SOLID, DRY and TDD in my code and who has introduced DevOps techniques such as continuous integration in different projects.

 Equally effective in a team environment or as a lone specialist.
 ___
 # Technical Skills
-* Programming: Python, Javascript, Bash, HTML/CSS, Flask, Django, VueJS, AngularJS, Foundation, SQLAlchemy, Celery
+* Programming: Python, Javascript, Go, Bash, HTML/CSS, Flask, Django, VueJS, React, SQLAlchemy, Celery, PyTest, Jest
 * Infrastructure: Linux (debian-based), PostgreSQL, NGINX, Redis, RabbitMQ
 * Operations/Management: Git, Docker (docker-compose), GitLab-CI, Ansible, Click
 ___